ewache04/Shopping-Pattern-Detection/README.md

   - `arules` for association rule mining.
   - `arulesViz` for visualizations.
   - `RColorBrewer` for enhancing visuals.
-- **Algorithm:** Apriori, for discovering frequent itemsets and association rules.
+- **Algorithm:** Apriori, for discovering frequent items and association rules.

 ---